appliedengdesign/gcode-reference/README.md

 `npm install gcode-reference`

+## Usage

+TODO

 ## Schema

 The schema used for the JSON data is published in the repo [cnccodes-json-schema](https://github.com/appliedengdesign/cnccodes-json-schema) and was created specifically for this project.

-## Documentation Issues
+## Issues

-To enter any documentation bugs or issues, please create a [new GitHub isse](https://github.com/appliedengdesign/gcode-reference/issues).
+If you find any bugs or issues with the package, please create a [new GitHub issue](https://github.com/appliedengdesign/gcode-reference/issues).

 ## Contributing